-His tenacity and desire to succeed saw Adut take on a part-time job at a service station where he learnt to speak English.
-Deng went on to study accounting before enrolling in Law at Western Sydney University.
+Finally, at the age of fourteen, Deng and his brother were sponsored by an Australian couple and eventually settled in Blacktown.
+Despite not knowing how to read or write, Deng’s determination and desire to succeed saw him take on a part-time job at a service station where he learnt to speak English.
+He would then go on to study accounting before enrolling in law at the University of Western Sydney.